-David now lives with his family in a small house in the beautiful medieval village of Les Matelles in the Hérault.
+David now lives with his family and cats and dog in a small house in the beautiful village of Bize-Minervois in the Aude.
 He still thinks of himself as half English, half Welsh, half Jewish and as a Londoner too.
 It is no surprise then that many of David's paintings focus on issues of identity.
 Amazingly, David's son Marley is a maths whizz.

 1983: Tarmac Prize – Wolverhampton UK

 1984: Ferens Art Gallery – Open - Hull UK

 1984: Bradford Print Biennale - UK

 1985: Leigh Gallery, Kings Cross, London (solo show)